Environmental Tips for Your Yard

 - Bugs: Chinch bugs live in "thatch" - convert lawn to organic, topdress in spring, and vacuum them up!

-- If you have moles or shrews, rejoice - they eat insects, grubs and slugs without chemicals!
+- Rodents: Moles or shrews are GOOD - they eat insects, grubs and slugs.
 Voles (field mice) eat grass, tubers, seeds and insects.
-(HealthyOttawa.ca)

 "We know for instance, that a brand-new baby typically, out of the womb, has over 230 industrial chemicals in its blood, 190 of which have been linked to cancer."